pivovarit/parallel-collectors/README.md

 The main entrypoint is the `com.pivovarit.collectors.ParallelCollectors` class - which follows the convention established by `java.util.stream.Collectors` and features static factory methods returning custom `java.util.stream.Collector` implementations spiced up with parallel processing capabilities.

+By design, it's obligatory to supply a custom `Executor` instance and manage its lifecycle.

+All parallel collectors are one-off and must not be reused.

 ### Available Collectors:

 -  `CompletableFuture<Collection<T>> parallel(Function, Collector, Executor, parallelism)`